adilJad/Ionic-News-App/README.md

 # Ionic-News-App

-This is a simple Single View App that loads news form Ionic subreddit
+This is a simple Single View App that loads news form Ionic subreddit on reddit.com